Epictetus/IProcess/README.md

   between processes on UNIX-like operating systems.
 Objects are (de)serialized
   using the Marshal module included with Ruby and transported across pipes.

-  It can be thought of as a high-level approach to IPC or an abstraction on top
-  of IPC primitives.
-None of the nitty gritty details of IPC are exposed in the
-  public interface.
-The project was formerly known as 'Barney', and is one of
-  the many  experimentations I've had on mechanisms for IPC in Ruby.

 __EXAMPLES__

 __1.__